mikenikolov/spotify-proxy/README.md

 # 🔀 Spotify Proxy 🔀
-Spotify proxy service to search for **artists** with their top tracks, genres and save them in the cache for the next request.
+Spotify Proxy service implements `Proxy Pattern` to load **artists** with their top tracks, genres from Spotify API and save them in the cache for the next request.

 ## 🎯 Features
 - Find artists by their Spotify ID